Jewish Public Library (Montreal)

 The Jewish Public Library or JPL (Bibliothèque publique juive, ייִדישע פֿאָלקס ביבליאָטעק) is a public library in Montreal, Quebec, Canada, founded in 1914.
 The library contains the largest circulating collection of Judaica in North America.
-The JPL has close to 4000 members, and receives 700 to 800 visitors weekly.
+As of 2019, the JPL had about 5,200 members.
 A constituent agency of Federation CJA, the Jewish Public Library is independent of the Montreal Public Libraries Network and instead receives its funding from the city's Jewish community, membership fees, donations and endowments.

 History

 Founded in 1914, the library's early history is grounded in the Yiddish-speaking immigrants who fled Europe at the turn of the 20th century.
 The early homes of the JPL were in rented cold water flats on St. Urbain Street and, for 20 years, on the corner of Esplanade Avenue and Mount-Royal.
 In the early 1970s, the patterns of Jewish migration within the city had made it apparent that the library should move again, to be nearer to other Jewish agencies and organizations.
 The Segal Centre for Performing Arts, YM-YWHA Jewish community centre, Montreal Holocaust Memorial Centre, and all Federation CJA offices are now within a campus on the corner of Cote Ste.
 Catherine Road and Westbury Avenue in Montreal's Côte-des-Neiges sector.